Published In

 3. Why do I Minimize the Abuse?

-A person minimizes the abuse because for many minimizing is a coping mechanism to get through the pain of the abuse.
+A person minimizes the abuse because, for many, minimizing is a coping mechanism to get through the pain of the abuse.
 For some, though, they minimize their abuse because they want to believe their abuser still loves them – especially if it’s a parent.
 Others might minimize their abuse because their abuser does.

-No one – even your parents – have the authority to undermine and demean you.
+No one – even your parents – has the authority to undermine and demean you.
 You are strong enough on your own.
 If you are a victim of emotional abuse, I’d suggest that you contact a licensed therapist to help you break the cycle.

-“If the family you chose before your birth no longer supports your path towards fulfilling your true destiny, it is never too late to find a new tribe.” – Anthon St. Maarten
+“If the family you chose before your birth no longer supports your path towards fulfilling your true destiny, it is never too late to find a new tribe.” – Anthon St. Maarten.

 Take Care and Stay Safe.